105: The Corpse Vanishes

 Five minutes, Mr. Lugosi. –[Imitating.]
 I’m going to jump out of this truck and scare the pants off everybody.
 Bleh!

-A reference to a series of sketches on Saturday Night Live in the 1975-1976 season.
-Parodies of the then-recent film Jaws, segments began with the familiar John Williams theme, followed by a doorbell ring.
-The lady of the apartment would go to the door and ask who was there.
-The person on the other side would mumble things like, “Candygram,” “Pizza delivery,” and so on, until the door was opened.
+Saturday Night Live ran a series of skits in its first season that parodied the then-recent film Jaws.
+The segments began with the familiar John Williams theme, followed by a ringing doorbell.
+The lady of the apartment would go to the door and ask who was there, and the person on the other side would mumble things like, “Candygram,” “Pizza delivery,” and so on, until the door was opened.
 That’s when Chevy Chase, in a foam shark suit, would lean inside and “eat” the resident.
-On occasion, the shark would admit that it was, in fact, a land shark.
+Occasionally, just to change things up, the shark would admit that it was, in fact, a land shark.

 It’s Nelson Eddy.

 See previous note on the land shark.
-As for Candygram itself, it is a telegram service started by Western Union in 1960 that operates by sending its messages along with packages of chocolates.
+As for Candygram itself, it is a telegram service started by Western Union in the 1960s that operates by sending its messages along with a box of chocolates.
 Many other companies have operated using that name.

 [Imitating Lugosi.]
 Now for my famous metamorphosis illusion.
 I enter the back of the hearse, no one’s looking and ...

 See above note on Bela Lugosi.
 Metamorphosis is an illusion that is credited to John Nevil Maskelyne but was made famous by Harry Houdini.
-In metamorphosis, the magician is chained and placed inside a locked trunk.
-In a quick motion, the assistant lifts a curtain in front of her and appears to instantly change into the magician.
+In metamorphosis, the assistant is chained and placed inside a locked trunk.
+In a quick motion, the magician lifts a curtain in front of him, and the two seem to instantly trade places.
 It is a stunning illusion.

 See previous note on the land shark.